 - Growth and development

-Now, of course, the manager then needs to know how to respond appropriately – and specifically to understand when it is a barrier that only they can remove or if it is one that their employee needs help figuring out how to address for themselves.
+Now, of course, the manager then needs to know how to respond appropriately – and specifically to understand when it is a barrier that only they can remove or if it's one that their employee needs help figuring out how to address for themselves.
 This type of insight is usually the result of managers using a coaching mindset – which they may have to learn through some form of learning and development resources.
-It is important that organizations offer these resources for managers to better understand how to coach their employees and that the organizational culture and organizational incentives then reinforce those behaviors.
+It's important that organizations offer these resources for managers to better understand how to coach their employees and that the organizational culture and organizational incentives then reinforce those behaviors.

 Build barrier-busting mindsets